jenkinsci/acceptance-test-harness/docs/PRELAUNCH.md

 Unix domain socket at `~/jenkins.sock`

 JUT server internally uses to other real `JenkinsController` implementations to launch JUT, and you configure it the same way you configure normal test executions.
-See [this document](CONTROLLER.md) for how to select JenkinsController.
+That is, the above example actually uses `WinstoneController` (the default controller type), which recognizes `JENKINS_WAR` environment variable.
+See [this document](CONTROLLER.md) for how to select JenkinsController properly.

-To specify the size of the pool, add the `-Dcount=2` or something like that as a Maven option.
+To specify the size of the pool explicitly, add the `-Dcount=2` or something as a Maven option.

 ## Selecting PooledJenkinsController